Annupamaa/CongoRise-InfoTech-BMI-Calculator/README.md

 - `index.html`: HTML code for the BMI calculator.
 - `styles.css`: CSS styles for styling the BMI calculator.
 - `script.js`: JavaScript code for calculating BMI and updating the result.

-## Credits

-This BMI Calculator was created by [Your Name or Organization].